Daafip/Msc-Thesis-Notebooks/README.md

 # MSc Thesis notebook repo - David Haasnoot
-Code for Thesis which runs the requires [eWaterCycle](https://www.ewatercycle.org/) platform to be installed, easily done [with these instructions](https://github.com/eWaterCycle/ewatercycle).
+Code for Thesis: 'analaysing deficiencies in hydrological models using data assimilation. ' which runs the requires [eWaterCycle](https://www.ewatercycle.org/) platform to be installed, easily done [with these instructions](https://github.com/eWaterCycle/ewatercycle). <br>
-Some notebook require geospatial packages, namely `geopandas` and `contexitly` which aren't included in the eWatercycle environment.
+Some notebook require geospatial packages, namely `geopandas` and `contexitly` which aren't included in the eWatercycle environment. <br>
-I would advise to make a new environment for this.
+I would advise to make a new environment for the geospatial analysis.<br>

-Runs models in eWaterCycle environment, applies DA to said models
+The code runs models in eWaterCycle environment, applies data assimilation to said models and generates results.<br>
+For more info see the thesis hosted here ...

 # Data